sagemath/sage/src/doc/en/installation/conda.rst

   * Change channel priority to strict: ``conda config --set channel_priority strict``

-If you installed Miniforge (or Mambaforge), we recommend to use `mamba <https://mamba.readthedocs.io/en/latest/index.html>`_ in the following, which uses a faster dependency solver than ``conda``.

 .. _sec-installation-conda-binary:

 Installing all of SageMath from conda (not for development)